SOBotics/SOBotics.github.io/_posts/creating-a-bot-account.md

 ### What do I do after creating a bot account and gaining 20 reputation?

-After creating an usable bot account, remember to follow the directions presented in the above linked meta post:
+After creating a usable bot account, remember to follow the directions presented in the above linked meta post:

-> add a note in the "About me" section describing the purpose of the account.
+> Add a note in the "About me" section describing the purpose of the account.

 Your bot is now ready to roll.
 Keep a few things in mind: